 They are also full of fiber, lacking in most American diets.
 A recent study indicates that although most people believe they are consuming enough of the nutrient, only five percent of the population meets the daily requirement of 25 grams for women and 38 grams for men.
 A whole avocado contains 10 grams of fiber.

 There are so many varieties of this ancient fruit that it is mind-boggling.
 The numerous types each offer a distinct taste, size, and texture.
 A majority of your avocados will be hass, and if they are grown in the U.S., they are likely from California, which produces 90 percent of the crop.
 You may come across some other varieties, though, so here is a simple outline.

-- Bacon – I know what you are thinking, what a great name!
+- Bacon — I know what you are thinking; what a great name!
 This variety has a lighter taste, and its light-brown skin is easy to peel.
 It is less oily than other types.
-The pit is large, and it spoils quickly after cut because the cavity produced from removing it is so large.
+The pit is big, and it spoils quickly after being cut because the cavity produced from removing it is so large.

-- Hass – creamy, pebbly skin that turns purplish-brown when ripe.
-Most popular in the U.S., Ninety-five percent of all avocados grown in California.
-Hass avocados have a creamy, buttery flavor.
-Their skins are heartier than other varieties that make them easier to ship, and they grow faster.
+- Hass — creamy, pebbly skin that turns purplish-brown when ripe.
+Most popular in the U.S., Ninety-five percent of all avocados are grown in California.
+Hass avocados have a creamy buttery flavor.
+Their skins are heartier than other varieties making them easier to ship, and they grow faster.

 - Lula — Most often grown in Florida, they have more water content than hass.
 Some may think this is undesirable, but along with the higher water comes a lower fat content.
 It’s easily recognizable by its pear shape and shiny green skin.

 - Gwen — A descendant of the hass, this large variety has similar characteristics.
 The main difference is on the outside.
 The skin is green and does not change color.